koestler/go-iotdevice/README.md

     SinglePhase: false                                     # optional, default false, whether the generator is single phase or a three-phase system
     UMin: 220                                              # optional, default 220, minimum voltage the generator must have to not trigger the error state
     UMax: 240                                              # optional, default 240, maximum voltage the generator must have to not trigger the error state
+    UAvgWindow: 3                                          # optional, default 3, a sliding window over which the average voltage is calculated for error detection
     FMin: 45                                               # optional, default 45, minimum frequency the generator must have to not trigger the error state
     FMax: 55                                               # optional, default 55, maximum frequency the generator must have to not trigger the error state
+    FAvgWindow: 3                                          # optional, default 3, a sliding window over which the average frequency is calculated for error detection
     PMax: 1E6                                              # optional, default 1E6, maximum power the generator must have to not trigger the error state
     PTotMax: 1E6                                           # optional, default 1E6, maximum total power the generator must have to not trigger the error state